SooBlessd/march_madness/lib/NOTES.md

 What will it look like for the user ?
-Welcome to this years March Madness Information Sheet Pick a Region
+Welcome to this years March Madness Information Sheet Pick a Region ( East/West/Midwest/South
-Pick a section ( East/West/Midwest/South
 Pick ranking number ( 1- 16)
 Get Team Record Sheet  -or-  Team Math Stats